 In addition, there is also a danger with this approach that employers become less thorough in their decision-making process to allow an employee to ill health early retire i.e. in being aware they are only partly responsible for their own costs.

-The Fund's actuary would implement the internal ill health cost sharing as part of the formal valuation process.
+We would be happy to implement the internal ill health cost sharing as part of the formal valuation process.
 The cost of setting up and running the arrangement would be small relative to total strain costs.